To lead, inspire and shape the future of outdoor adventure.

 £9,250.00

-Expeditions and study abroad opportunties will incur additional costs for students.
-These costs are yet to be determined.
+Expeditions and study abroad opportunities will incur additional costs for students.

 It is important to remember that costs associated with accommodation, travel (including car parking charges) and normal living will need to be covered in addition to tuition fees.